-To record your license keys, open MainBoss in Administration mode by clicking the drop-down arrow on Open Organization and clicking Administration.
-This mode will let you enter your license keys, as described in Entering Multiple License Keys on page 90.
+The first time you run MainBoss: The first time you run MainBoss on a database, the database will not contain any license keys.
+You must open MainBoss in Administration mode by clicking the drop-down arrow on Open Organization and clicking Administration.
+This mode will let you enter your license keys, as described in Entering Multiple License Keys on page 89.
 Once you have entered the license keys, you can return to the window for selecting the database and open the database normally.